 SEPARATE ACCOUNT ASSETS AND LIABILITIES The Company has separate account assets and liabilities representing segregated funds administered and invested by the Company primarily for the benefit of variable life insurance policyholders and annuity and pension contract holders, including the Company's benefit plans.
 The assets of each account are legally segregated and are not subject to claims that arise out of any other business of the Company.
 The separate accounts have varying investment objectives.
-At December 31, 2022 and 2021, all separate account assets are stated at the fair value of the underlying assets, which are primarily mutual funds.
+At December 31, 2023 and 2022, all separate account assets are stated at the fair value of the underlying assets, which are primarily mutual funds.
 The value of the assets in the separate accounts reflects the actual investment performance of the respective accounts and is not guaranteed by the Company.
-The liability at December 31, 2022 and 2021 represents the policyholders' interest in the account and includes accumulated net investment income and realized and unrealized capital gains/(losses) on the assets, which generally reflects fair value.
+The liability at December 31, 2023 and 2022 represents the policyholders' interest in the account and includes accumulated net investment income and realized and unrealized capital gains/(losses) on the assets, which generally reflects fair value.
 The investment income and net investment gains/(losses) from separate account assets accrue to the policyholders and are not included in the Consolidated Statements of Operations.
 Mortality, policy administration and surrender charges assessed against the accounts are included in Policy fee income in the accompanying Consolidated Statements of Operations.
-Asset management fees charged to the accounts are included in Other income in the accompanying Consolidated Statements of Operations.